Evagan2018/SDS-Examples/ST/B-U585I-IOT02A/README.md

 # SDS Application on STMicroelectronics B-U585I-IOT02A board with SDSIO using USB Interface

 This application is an example of using **Edge Impulse Continuous Motion Recognition ML algorithm** on a physical board.
-It enables recording and playback of real-world data streams using physical hardware or simulation models using (Arm Virtual Hardware - FVP).
+It enables recording and playback of real-world data streams using physical hardware or just playback using simulation models (Arm Virtual Hardware - FVP).
 The real-world data streams are captured in SDS data files.

 There are two SDS I/O interfaces available to the application: